avapolzin/albumpl/README.md

 ```

 - **To access colormaps without setting them as default:**
-Having run `register_all`, you can access all of the colormaps using strings -- i.e., 'Matangi' or 'MellonCollie_r' for the reversed 'MellonCollie' map -- or you can access the colormaps via functions (kind of nice for some things like easily toggling whether a map is reversed or not).
+Having run `register_all`, you can access all of the colormaps using strings -- i.e., 'Matangi' or 'MellonCollie_r' for the reversed 'MellonCollie' map -- or you can access the colormaps via functions (offered as an option since it can be kind of nice for things like easily toggling whether a map is reversed or not).
 ```python
 import matplotlib.pyplot as plt from albumpl.cmap import * #yes, this is bad practice, but easiest in this case!